 As the county seat of Lucas County, the city of Toledo sits on the western edge of the Maumee River, near the Michigan border.
 With many top-ranked attractions, including the world-famous Toledo Zoo and the Toledo Museum of Art, Toledo draws tourism traffic while providing its residents with plenty to see and do.

 Home to 287,208 people, Toledo has the fourth-highest population in Ohio.
 The city is sometimes called Glass City because of its long history of glass manufacturing and art.
-It Is also home to several Fortune 500 automotive companies.
+It is also home to several Fortune 500 automotive companies.

 Toledo is a city with a long history of economic success.
 As an urban center, it also experiences its share of substance abuse among residents.
 People in Toledo who are living with addiction will find a number of treatment offerings in the area that can help them find lasting recovery.

-Addiction Treatment In Toledo
+Addiction Treatment In Toledo, OH

 Because addiction is a complex disease with many contributing factors, there is no single path to recovery that works for everyone.
 Addiction treatment plans should be customized to meet the unique needs of each patient.